What are Stud Bolts: Features, Types and Selecting Tips

 Stud bolts are frequently used in conjunction with flanges, which are flat, circular discs with holes in the center.
 Flanges are commonly used in piping systems and connections that require a secure seal.
 Stud bolts are threaded through the flange holes, and nuts are tightened on the opposite side, compressing the gasket between the flanges to establish a leak-proof connection.

-What are Common Types of Stud Bolts?
+What are the Common Types of Stud Bolts

 Stud bolts are available in a variety of types, each customized to a specific application.